Study One

 Subjects and Setting

-A total of 71 students served as the sample population for this
+A total of 71 students served as the sample population

-public and private schools.
-IQ tests indicated that abilities
+IQ tests indicated that abilities ranged from low average

-ranged from low average to high average.
-The age range was from
+to high average.
+The age range was from 12 to 17 years.

 Method

-The students were given five minutes to memorize a list of 30
+The students were given five minutes to memorize a list

-to write down all the words they could remember.
-They were then
+were requested to write down all the words they could

-the top of the page.
+of words and put the number at the top of the page.

 The students were then taught a simple organization strategy

 that utilized categorization.
-Words such as house, dog and cat
+Words such as house, dog

-to increase memorization and retrieval.
-There were five categories
+could use association to increase memorization and retrieval.

-of words and four word pairs that were used to organize thirty
+There were five categories of words and four word pairs

-words to be learned.
-The students were not given any additional
+The students were not given any additional time to study

-time to study the words and a time delay of five minutes was imposed
+the words and a time delay of five minutes was imposed

 by discussing hobbies.
-The students were then asked to write down
+The students were then asked to

-all the words they could remember.
+write down all the words they could remember.

 Results

-The number of words retrieved on the initial try ranged from
+The number of words retrieved on the initial try ranged

-strategy increased to 24 and ranged from 17 to 30.
+ranged from 17 to 30.

 Subjects and Setting